UGURSELIMOZEN/UGURSELIMOZEN/README.md

 • Improving currently myself with BigQuery, Python Streamlit  and Cloud Technologies such Heroku  , Azure and GCP to develop interactive web apps.

-• I am currently looking  for a new job opportunities about data analytics domain an ambitious company which will challenge me to make development and learning new technologies continuous.
+• I am currently looking  for a new job opportunities about data analytics and engineering domain an ambitious company which will challenge me to make development and learning new technologies continuous.

 </br>